 Nora Barrett, MD

-Nora is an Assistant Professor of Medicine at Harvard Medical School and an Associate Physician at Brigham and Women’s Hospital.
+Nora is Associate Professor of Medicine at Harvard Medical School and an Associate Physician at Brigham and Women’s Hospital.
 She joined the faculty after completing training in Pulmonary Medicine and Allergy Immunology.
 Her clinical interest is severe asthma.
 Her research interests are to define the innate immune networks that underpin disease in the respiratory tract.

 Yoshi Kanaoka, MD, PhD

 Yoshi is an Assistant Professor of Medicine at Harvard Medical School and an Associate Immunologist at Brigham and Women’s Hospital.
 His research has focused on studying the role of lipid mediators in general and cysteinyl leukotrienes in inflammatory and immune responses.
 His current research interest is to examine how the third cysteinyl leukotriene receptor regulates airway epithelial cell functions and type 2 inflammation.

 Lora is an Assistant Professor at Harvard Medical School and an Associate Physician at Brigham and Women’s Hospital.
 She joined the faculty in Rheumatology Immunology and Allergy in 2013 after training with Lisa Beck at Johns Hopkins and Frank Austen at Brigham and Women’s Hospital.
 Lora is interested in neuroimmunology in the sinonasal mucosa and the function of chemosensory brush cells there.